francoislaurent/escale/README.md

 # Escale

-*Escale* (French: stop, halt, stopover) is a fault-tolerant client-to-client file synchronization program based on external relay storage.
+*Escale* (French: stop, halt, stopover) synchronizes files between clients that operate behind restrictive firewalls.

-Files can be transfered between nodes with no administration privileges.
-All nodes are clients.
-Consequently they can operate from behind restrictive firewalls.

-All what *Escale* needs is an external storage space such as an account on a FTP or WebDAV server.
-The nodes running *Escale* can upload their respective files and download from the remote account the files they don't have locally.

-The external passive storage can have limited storage space and files are deleted from the server once every client got a copy.

-The server itself may not be trusted and files can be encrypted before they are uploaded.
+It makes use of common file transfer solutions (FTP) and popular cloud solutions such as Dropbox, Google Drive and WebDAV servers including Yandex Disk.

+*Escale* maintains a relay repository in a folder inside the remote or cloud storage space and frees memory as soon as copies of the shared files have been propagated to all the clients.
+File modifications are also propagated.

+It features end-to-end encryption, quota management, filename filters, access control and adaptive transmission latencies.
+It also features useful management routines such as migration, backup and restoration of relay repositories.

+It can run as a daemon and simultaneously synchronize several repositories between multiple clients.

 ## License